mnms/docs/docs/command-line-interface.md

 9fd612b86a9ce1b647ba9170b8f4a8bfa5c875fc 127.0.0.1:18102 master - 0 1574127926171 2 connected 13108-16383
 ```

-**(12) cluster tree**
+**(12) Cluster tree**

-User can check the status of master nodes and slaves and show which master and slave nodes are linked.
+Users can check the status of master nodes and slaves and show which master and slave nodes are linked.

 ``` bash
 ec2-user@flashbase:9> cluster tree